josephDev123/LetWhatChats/README.md

 ## JoeWhatChats

 Welcome to the JoeWhatChats!
-This project aims to replicate the functionality of WhatsApp, allowing users to create rooms, send messages, and soon, make video calls using Node.js, Express, MongoDB, React, and Socket.IO.
+This project aims to replicate the functionality of WhatsApp, allowing users to create rooms, send messages, using Node.js, Express, MongoDB, React, and Socket.IO.

 ## Features

 <ul>
 <li>
-<b>Create Rooms:</b> Users can create chat rooms and invite others to join the conversation.
+<b>Create Conversation:</b> Users can create conversation and  others to join the conversation.
 </li>
 <li>
 <b>Real-time Messaging:</b> Utilizing Socket.IO, messages are sent and received instantly, creating a seamless chatting experience.